mmichlin66/mmichlin66.github.io/mimcss/guide/style-property-types.md

 }
 ```

-The `calc()` function accepts arbitrary number of parameters where the first one is a string template that contains placeholders and the rest are the parameters of the corresponding numeric type that will substitutes the placeholders.
+The `calc()` function is a tag function accepting a template string with embedded parameters of the corresponding numeric type.
 The return value can only be assigned to the property of the compatible type.
-Note that the `calc()` function is a *tag* function and must be invoked with the template string without parentheses.

 ```tsx
 class MyStyles extends css.StyleDefinition